-From 1999-August 2008, there were 112 mortalities of released adult lynx.
-Human-caused mortality factors are currently the highest causes of death with approximately 30.4% attributed to collisions with vehicles or gunshot.
-Starvation and disease/illness accounted for 18.8% of the deaths while 36.6% of the deaths were from unknown causes.
-Lynx mortalities were documented throughout all areas lynx used, including 30 (26.8%) occurring in other states (Figure 2, Table 3).
+From 1999-August 2009, there were 118 mortalities of released adult lynx.
+Human-caused mortality factors are currently the highest causes of death with approximately 29.7% attributed to collisions with vehicles or gunshot.
+Starvation and disease/illness accounted for 18.6% of the deaths while 37.3% of the deaths were from unknown causes.
+Lynx mortalities were documented throughout all areas lynx used, including 31 (26.3%) occurring in other states (Figure 2, Table 3).
 Nearly half (14 of 30) of the out-of-state mortalities were documented in New Mexico.
-Monthly mortality rate was lower inside the study area than outside, and slightly higher for male than for female lynx, although 95% confidence intervals for sexes overlapped.
-Mortality was higher immediately after release (first month = 0.0368 [SE = 0.0140] inside the study area, and 0.1012 [SE = 0.0359] outside the study area), and then decreased according to a quadratic trend over time.